Particular benefits: annual parties and other social functions

 Section 264 ITEPA 2003

-Directors and employees, except for 2015/16 and earlier those in an excluded employment (see EIM20007), are chargeable on their share of the expense incurred by an employer in providing a social function for employees, except where Section 264 ITEPA 2003 exempts the charge to tax.
+Directors and employees, except for tax year 2015 to 2016 and earlier those in an excluded employment (see EIM20007), are chargeable on their share of the expense incurred by an employer in providing a social function for employees, except where section 264 ITEPA 2003 exempts the charge to tax.